Image: Shutterstock

 3. Refrain from pursuing a rebound

 Rebounds give a fast lift that will briefly make you feel confident or valuable.
-But when the rush fades, you may feel bad and end up regretting your actions.
+But when the rush fades, you may feel dejected and end up regretting your actions.

 4. Avoid making rash decisions

 You wish to take severe action when the relationship fails but refrain from doing anything in a rush such as getting a drastic haircut or a permanent tattoo.
-You may regret these decisions in the long run.
+You may regret these decisions taken based on resentment in the long run.
 It indicates that you are looking for a solution to stave off the unpleasant feelings associated with losing a person you care about.
-Recognize the pain and try healthy ways to deal with it.
+Recognize the pain and anguish, and try healthy ways to deal with it.

 5. Get in touch with your loved ones